luanrabelo/dataFishing/README.md

   --{databases} True            [Select the database(s) you wish to query.
 Default is --all True]
                                 {--iucn, --ncbi, --bold, --gbif, --worms}

-  --email {Mandatory}           [Please include an email address for NCBI to contact in case of any issues.]
+  --email {Mandatory}           [Please include a previously registered email with NCBI using this link: https://account.ncbi.nlm.nih.gov/signup/]

   --download {Optional}         [Download sequence data from BOLD System and/or GenBank.
 Default is False]